Student of Games: A unified learning algorithm for both perfect and imperfect information games: Materials and Methods

 \subsubsection{Query Collection}

-As described in sections~\ref{sec:alg-gtcfr} and \ref{sec:alg-selfplay}, episodes are generated by each player running searches of GT-CFR from the current public state.
+As described in \sectionref{sec:alg-gtcfr} and \sectionref{sec:alg-selfplay}, episodes are generated by each player running searches of GT-CFR from the current public state.
 Each search produces a number of network queries from public tree leaf nodes $\beta$ (depicted as pink nodes in Figure~\ref{fig:pog-training}).

 The training process improves the CVPN via supervised learning.
 Values are trained using Huber loss~\cite{huber64} based on value targets and the policy loss is cross entropy with respect to a target policy.
 Value and policy targets are added to a sliding window data set of training data that is used to train the CVPN concurrently.
 The CVPN is updated asynchronously on the actors during training.